 LittleShrub Pty Ltd has been commissioned by the Australian Building Codes Board to conduct a comprehensive review of the National Construction Code (NCC) 2022 thermal bridging mitigation provisions.
-The focus of the review is on the interaction between the new provisions in clauses 13.2.5(4) and 13.2.3(3)(b) and the existing provisions of the code.
+The focus of the review is on the interaction between the provisions introduced in NCC 2022 in clauses Extracts from 13.2.513.2.5 (4) and Extracts from 13.2.313.2.3 (3)(b) and the older thermal break provisions that were retained in NCC 2022.
+The objective is to identify any further refinements that are recommended for NCC 2025.

 Section 1 of the review focuses on the existing thermal break provisions.
-It examines the necessity of thermal breaks in lightweight constructions with entirely metal frames, taking into account various ventilation conditions.
-The section emphasises that the new thermal bridging mitigation provisions should not replace the need for thermal breaks, but rather complement them.
-It presents a series of flowcharts outlining best practices for implementing thermal bridging mitigation based on the findings of the report.
+It examines the need for thermal breaks in lightweight constructions with entirely metal frames, taking into account various ventilation scenarios.
+The review finds that the thermal bridging mitigation provisions do not replace the need for thermal breaks, but rather complement them.
+It presents a series of flowcharts outlining recommended practices for implementing thermal bridging mitigation based on the findings of the report.